 As the most expensive item on the list, this camera specializes in home security usage and has an incredible set of unique features.
-This is one of only two cameras on the list with full support for both AT&T and Verizon, as well as compatible carriers.
-Sims card and wireless features are installed by Reconyx, taking the hard configuration issues out of setting up a camera.
-This is good for beginners, and with a 0.2 trigger speed and SD storage options of 32 GB, can take No Glow color photos by day and black and white images by night.
-The wireless module can send large 384×512 images to multiple cell phone accounts and email accounts.
-Mapview professional software is included and powered by Google maps, for great geotagging and perfect organization of photos.
-The Mapview program is Windows only, but the most powerful power tagging program on the list.
+This is one of only two cameras on the list with full support for both AT&T and Verizon, as well as other compatible carriers.
+The SIM card and wireless features are installed by Reconyx, taking the hard configuration issues out of the standard camera setup.
+This is good for beginners, and with a 0.2-trigger speed and SD storage options of 32 GB, you can take no-glow color photos by day and black and white photos by night.
+The wireless module can send large 384 x 512p images to multiple cell phone and email accounts.
+Mapview professional software is included and powered by Google maps, for great geotagging and perfect photo organization.
+The Mapview program is Windows only, but the most powerful geotagging program on the list.

 HCO SG580MB Blackout Invisible GSM Cellular Wireless Scouting Camera

-Through the use of A GSM sim card this device can send pictures through email or text message to the user at set intervals.
-The carrier technology used in this device is on older technology, and may not be available in all areas as it is in the process of being phased out.
-The setup is definitely meant for intermediate to advanced users, as it requires getting ahold of an unlocked sim specifically of the 2G or 3G variety, and even then, there may be other roadblocks.
-Price is on the high side but the unit does include a wireless controller for extreme convenience, and completely invisible black flash when taking pictures.
-The enhanced high gain antenna is idea in situations where the unit is left in a desolate locale, and nets it better signal than most other devices.
-At 1.2 lbs. the camera has a very nice LCD display that is capable of showing off the clear pictures and smooth video from the device.
+Through the use of a GSM SIM card, this device can send pictures via email or text message at set intervals.
+The carrier technology used in this device is old, and may not be available in all areas as it is in the process of being phased out.
+The setup is definitely meant for intermediate to advanced users, as it requires an unlocked SIM, specifically a 2G or 3G version, and even then, there may be other roadblocks.
+The unit is a little pricey but does include a wireless controller for awesome convenience, and has a completely invisible black flash when taking pictures.
+The enhanced high-gain antenna is ideal in situations where the unit is left in a desolate location, and has better signal than most other devices.
+At 1.2 pounds the camera has a very nice LCD display that is capable of showing clear picture and smooth video straight from the device.
 Detailed image info such as temperature and moon phase stamps are available and easy to comprehend on the screen.

-Even without cell coverage, the HCO SG580MB Blackout Invisible GSM Cellular Wireless Scouting Camera functions well without the wireless functionality with support of SD cards up to 32 GB in size.
-Durability, size, and functionality make it idea for outdoor game scouting and hunting and home security use.
-Along with sim setup, GPRS email setup may take some getting used to, as the device is not support SSL or TSL connection.
-As such certain email providers will not be able to support the email feature from their end, forcing some users to find a workaround or change services completely.
-Resolution of texted photos are capped at 640×480 while over email it is 800×600.
+Even without cell coverage, the HCO SG580MB Blackout Invisible GSM Cellular Wireless Scouting Camera functions well without the wireless functionality and supports SD cards up to 32 GB in size.
+Durability, size, and functionality make it ideal for outdoor game scouting and hunting and home security use.
+Along with SIM setup, GPRS email setup may take some getting used to, as the device does not support SSL or TSL connection.
+Because such email providers will not be able to support the email feature from their end, this forces users to find a workaround or change services completely.
+The resolution of texted photos is capped at 640 x 480p while for email-transmitted photos it’s 800 x 600p.

 |Bushnell 8MP Trophy Cam||Trophy Cam HD Wireless||0.6 second||8MP||60 feet||4.5|